muhammedshahid/scanner/README.md

 - **Otsu's Method**: Automatically determines the optimal threshold to separate foreground (text) from the background.
 - **Gaussian Blur**: Applies a smoothing filter to reduce noise and improve the visual quality of the binary image.
 - **Median Blur**: Reduces noise by replacing each pixel's value with the median of its neighbors, preserving edges while improving visual quality.
-- **No Upload**: Truly leavrage the power of client side processing.
+- **No Upload**: Truly leverage the power of client side processing.

 ## Technologies Used
 - **JavaScript**: For implementing all the algorithms from scratch.